Mr-xRed/silverbullet-libraries/DocumentExplorer.md

 -- ---------- deleteFile function ----------

 function deleteFileWithConfirm(path)
-  if not path then
+  if not path then return end
-    return
-  end
   if editor.confirm("Are you sure you want to delete " .. path .. "?") then
     local fileToDelete = path
-    -- Add .md if it's a page (no extension)
     if not path:match("%.[^.]+$") then
         fileToDelete = path .. ".md"
     end
-    -- Delete the file using space.deleteFile
     space.deleteFile(fileToDelete)

-    -- Refresh the explorer to show the deletion
+    -- REFRESH CACHE AFTER DELETION
+    cachedFiles = space.listFiles()

     local currentDir = clientStore.get("gridExplorer.cwd") or ""
     editor.invokeCommand("DocumentExplorer: Open Folder", {path = currentDir})
   end
 end

 -- ---------- drawPanel function ----------